2.5 & 4.2: Communication Methods

 ✓ Can be used for interviews as it allows the applicant and the interviewers to see each other and look for body language.

-A high-bandwidth connection is required to send and receive video data.
+X A high-bandwidth connection is required to send and receive video data reliably.

 Social Media

-✓ Businesses can quickly share information to a large audience, potentially millions.
+✓ Businesses can quickly share information with a large online audience, including new potential customers.

 ✓ Posts can be in different formats such as text, images, videos or links to other websites.

-Businesses must be cautious about what they post, to not accidentally offend others and damage their reputation
+X Businesses must be cautious about what they post so as not to accidentally offend others and damage their reputation.

-Posts and responses from customers must be carefully managed, a social media manager should be hired.
+X Social media posts and customer comments must be carefully managed, so a social media manager should be hired.

 Blog / Vlog

-✓ Share information with followers in the format of text, images and video.
+✓ Share information with followers in text, images and video formats.

 ✓ Blogs and vlogs can unite people with similar interests, such as a cookery blog or travel vlog.